metomi/rose/sphinx/tutorial/cylc/furthertopics/inheritance.rst

              [[[environment]]]
                   FUEL = pizza

-We now need to make the three aircraft inherit from one of the three engine families.
+We now need to make the three aircraft inherit from one of the three engines.
 The aircraft use the following types of engine:

 * A380 - turbine
 * R44 - internal combustion